-Call or contact us to schedule your Alpaca Walk.
-Once date and time is established, then book here by selecting number of alpacas needed and purchasing your Alpaca Walk.
-It will be a unique and unforgettable experience!
+Call or contact us to schedule.
+Once the date and time is established, then book here by selecting the number of alpacas needed and then purchasing.
+Alpacas are herd animals so we always take out a minimum of two alpacas, with a maximum of four alpacas.
+If you’re a single, your guide will walk an alpaca too, so that each has a buddy.
+You can be sure that an Alpaca Walk will be a unique and unforgettable experience!

 What to Expect on an Alpaca Walk